MissStrong/ICS2O_Quad_4_2020-2021/Notes/19 - Debugging P5js Programs.md

 ![](../Images/Buggy_Program_Fixed.png)

 When we run the program, coloured circles appear on the screen when we press any key, but we only want them to appear when we press the spacebar.
 That suggests that something could be wrong in the `keyPressed()` function and sure enough, the issue is that we put `=` instead of `==` in the conditional statement.

+Confusing `=` and `==` is one of the most common bugs in programming.
+Even the most experienced programmers occasionally make this mistake.

 ```js
 const SPACE_KEY = 32